-Learn best practices for accessing GCP resources outside the Terra platform (directly from Google Cloud) - e.g., using data stored in external buckets, or running Google Cloud virtual machines (VMs) or machine-learning tools.
+Learn best practices for accessing external GCP resources (using data stored in external buckets, or running Google Cloud virtual machines or machine-learning tools in a notebook) from within Terra.
+Working in Terra lets you take advantage of Terra's built-in FedRAMP and FISMA-moderate security perimeter.

 If you are looking for step-by-step directions, see How to access external Google Cloud resources.